jorritvm/security_camera_analysis/README.md

 - frame skipping can go up to 10-30 without losing accuracy
 - with all optimizations in place, ffmpeg conversion begins to take a more dominant role in total processing time

+## Future work
+- Remove the jpg uploaded by reolink if this seems advantageous.
+- Experiment with higher threshold if space savings are not sufficient.

 ## Installation

 ```bash